Extensive trail damage from recent slides will keep Hanging Lake area closed into next year

 Hanging Lake, one of the most popular hiking destinations in Colorado, will be closed to visitors for the remainder of this year and likely well into 2022 due to extensive trail damage caused by the recent debris slides in Glenwood Canyon.

-Until this week, U.S. Forest Service crews had not had a chance to go in an inspect the trail, Fitzwilliams said.
+Until this week, U.S. Forest Service crews had not had a chance to go in and inspect the 1.2-mile-long trail up to the lake, Fitzwilliams said.

 When they did, they found extensive rocks, tree limbs and mud over parts of the trail, major damage to several of the seven bridges that cross the creek and one bridge completely washed out.

-“This will not be a minor trail repair,” Fitzwilliams said.
-“It will have to be completely rerouted.”
+“This will not be a minor trail repair,” Fitzwilliams said, describing a completely reconfigured passage in spots leading up Dead Horse Creek to Hanging Lake.

+“We will need to redesign the trail to meet the new landscape that’s out there,” he said.

+The result will be a lengthy trail closure through the remainder of this year and into 2022.
+It could possibly extend through all of next year, Fitzwilliams said, unless a temporary trail can be built while work continues on a permanent trail.

 The lake itself is already returning to its usual emerald green color.
 And the boardwalk and other infrastructure immediately adjacent to the lake are not severely damaged, he said.